jessychen1016/Vision_Odometer_4_ZJU_RobotClass/README.md

 * Run samples provided by the SDK to peek into how Realsense works.

-* Download "Dynamic Link Lib" from release in this repository into your own "bin" folder
+* If you are using Windows, please download "Dynamic Link Lib" from release in this repository into your own "bin" folder

-* Run the demonstation I provides above with an IDE (VS2015 recommanded) to get in touch with realsense APIs.
+* Run the demonstation I provides above with an IDE (for Windows, VS2015 recommanded) to get in touch with realsense APIs.

 * Replace actionmodule.cpp, actionmodule.h in the "include" file with your own command sender to send command to your own robot.